auraPasmin/holberton-headphones/README.md

 ## What the AirBnB does 🦐

-the AirBnB execute the diferents commands in the PATH_ _You must use the cmd module_
+_The AirBnB execute the diferents commands in the PATH_ _You must use the cmd module_

-       _🔴Your class definition should be: class HBNBCommand(cmd.Cmd):
+_🔴Your class definition should be: class HBNBCommand(cmd.Cmd):_

-	🔴the shell must implement:
+_🔴the shell must implement:_

-	🔴quity EOF to exit the program
+_🔴quity EOF to exit the program_

-	🔴help (this action is provided by default, cmd but you should keep it updated and documented) 🔴a personalized notice: (hbnb)
+_🔴help (this action is provided by default, cmd but you should keep it updated and documented) a personalized notice: (hbnb)_

-	🔴an empty line + ENTER should not execute anything_
+_🔴an empty line + ENTER should not execute anything_

 ### Pre-requisites 📋

 _To install to use this repository you must first have an environment to use it._